huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] The Green Mile
 - [ ] Groundhog Day

-#### What breed of dog is most cosely associated with firefighting?
+#### What breed of dog is most closely associated with firefighting?

 - [x] Dalmatian
 - [ ] Corgi